dheidelberger/broll-credit-copier/README.md

 To add a new site, there are three places you need to add code:

 1. In [background.js](background.js), add a new rule to the declarativeContent section.
 This will make Chrome recognize that the tool is compatible with that site.
 Check Google's [documentation on declarativeContent](https://developer.chrome.com/extensions/declarativeContent) for information about how to write your own rules.
+The rule should be specific to a page where there's metadata to copy.
+So, for example, the css part of the Vimeo rule below makes sure that the user is on a page with a video on it and not on a search result page or some other page on the Vimeo site.
+This is a bit trial and error.
+Most of the bugs that I fix in the code at this point are when I discover some new way a site displays videos that means the rule either matches when it shouldn't or doesn't match when it should.

 ```javascript
  new chrome.declarativeContent.PageStateMatcher({